mtimmin65/engineering-notebook/README.md

 ## skateboard deck

-### this is the deck i desinged following the instructions that were given
+### this is the deck i desinged following the instructions that were given this helped me use some of the cad skills i learned last year and refreash my memory.

 ### Evidence